Sophie-Chhour-Kaplan/CodePen/README.md

 Art I've made using pure HTML, CSS, and Javascript

-All art is hosted on the CodePen platform
+**All art hosted on CodePen's platform